raphaelbarbosaqwerty/BookStudy/README.md

 # BookStudy
-This repo have the objective to select the best books i have read to learn fast and my favorites!
+This repo have the objectie to select the best books i have read to learn fast and my favorites, i'll make some reviews too about these books here.
 I'll put more here, just to recommend this section.
-If you have a good one, make a issue!
+If you have a good one, make a request!

 **English:**
 CleanCode - **Best book to understand how you can clean your code!**